 “I just learned 5 good reasons to conduct a ministry plan pre-mortem to avoid failure.” (tweet this quote by clicking here)

 Strategic planning can sometimes be difficult to explain.
-This diagram has helped me easily explain the process.
+This diagram I developed has helped me easily explain the process I call strategic planning for dummies.

 The outside circle represents the process of strategic planning.